 About the Author:

-Hon Sophia Balod is a storyteller.
-She was previously a News Producer of special reports and features for GMA Network and Reuters.
+She is the recipient of the 2019 Outstanding Media Award given by the Media Correspondent and Volunteer Organization (MCVO) in The Hague, The Netherlands.
 She is a media fellow of the Philippine Center for Investigative Journalism and recipient of 2016 Gawad Agong and Sarihay Media Awards for Excellence in News Reporting on the plight of indigenous people and environmental issues.
-She is now studying Media and Politics in Aarhus University, Denmark under the Erasmus Mundus Scholarship Program.
 Journalism 2010, UP Diliman.
 Read more of her articles here.